Hot, dry conditions stoke devastating California wildfires

-SAN FRANCISCO (AP) — Flames devoured swaths of brush and trees in Northern California on Wednesday amid unseasonably hot and dry weather.
+SAN FRANCISCO (AP) — Flames devoured swaths of brush and trees in Northern California on Wednesday amid unseasonably hot and dry weather and officials said wind-whipped flames led two firefighters to deploy the emergency fire shelters they carry.

+The firefighters were assigned to the Glasser fire burning in wine country north of San Francisco Sunday when gusty off-shore winds fanned the fire and flames overwhelmed them, prompting them to deploy their fire shelters.

+The firefighters covered themselves on the ground with the emergency shelters that look like space blankets if they are in imminent danger from flames.
+They were not injured, the California Department of Forestry and Fire Protection said.

 The National Weather Service said the weather conditions would last for several days due to high pressure centered over the state.
 Heat advisories were in effect or pending along about three-quarters of the California coast and many areas had poor air quality due to smoke.